opendatamesh-initiative/odm-specification-schema-annotations/docs/site/specifications/sas/quickstart.md

+A dataset is a structured collection of data.
+Each entry within the dataset adheres to the same structure, which is referred to as its **data model**.
+The data model defines how data within each entry are arranged and related.

+A schema is a formal and machine readable definition of a data model.

 ## JSON Schema

 JSON Schema is a declarative language for annotating and validating JSON documents' structure, constraints, and data types.
 It provides a way to standardize and define expectations for JSON data.